nimbly/ActiveResource/README.md

 ### ConnectionManager

 Use `ConnectionManager::add` to add one or more Connection instances.
 This allows you to use ActiveResource with any number of APIs within your code.
+If you interact mostly with a single API, you can set the name to `default` without needing to specify the connection name on each of your models.

+If you *do* need to interact with multiple APIs, be sure to give them distinct connection names.
+You'll likely want to create an abstract BaseModel with the connectionName property set and extend your actual models from the BaseModel.

 ###### Example

-    ConnectionManager::add('default', $connection);
+    ConnectionManager::add('yourConnectionName', $connection);

 ## Response